92VV3M42d3v8/Qubes-Privacy-Doc/README.md

    nohup python searx/webapp.py &

-6. Now run a browser in same VM and open  http://127.0.0.1:8888
+7. Now run a browser in same VM and open  http://127.0.0.1:8888

    Hurrey, You have your own Searx instance running.

-7. Now shut down this standalone VM.
+8. Now shut down this App VM.

-8. Now again start the Standalone VM terminal and run following commands in order (you have to reach usr/local/searx directory)
+9. Now again start the App VM terminal and run following commands in order (you have to reach usr/local/searx directory)

    cd /usr/local/searx